Co-author: Michelle Norton

 - Medication: Any and all prescription medication you take should accompany you overseas, regardless of what the medication is for.
 It could be an allergy or epilepsy, either way you should pack it.
 It’s also a good idea to carry painkillers (such as paracetamol) and something for an upset stomach.

 - A spare credit card: You’ll be in a tricky spot if you’re overseas and you lose your credit card, so adding a spare to your packing list is a good move.
 If you can, try for two different brands of card (for example, one Visa and Mastercard) so that you’re covered for all eventualities.
-You can compare credit cards here and read up about travel money cards here.
+You can compare credit cards here.

 - Documentation: Colour photocopies of your passport, driver’s license, travel insurance; basically anything you might need to convince someone of your identity or the validity of your presence wherever you happen to be.